 - Gore/Violence: If you’re someone like me, you love gore and violence when shown appropriately.
 Some films just show gore and violence for no reason but I liked how it was used here.
 When Georgie had his arm bitten off (poor Georgie…I can’t unwatch your pain), it was pretty brutal.
 And the spray of blood Beverly had to face was downright GROSS.
 But, it showed us that life can be brutal.
 All these innocent children had to face the realities of life.
 They had to face fear, death, losing someone they loved, and heartbreak.
 We were shown innocence and then we were shown that not all is hearts and roses.
 Because even roses have their thorns.
 I know, I know, that was deep.
 Thank you.

 - The romance: It was unnecessary.
 I can see that they were trying to show innocent first love but we could do without the love triangle.
-We already knew poor Ben stood no chance, though they had me going there for awhile.
+We already knew poor Ben stood no chance, though they had me going there for a while.
 He’s adorable and he writes poetry?
 Your loss, Beverly!
 And the kiss at the end – CLICHE!

 - The blood ritual: I’m with Eddie on this part.
 How can you hold each other’s hands with an open wound?!
 That’s an infection waiting to happen!
 Haven’t you listened to anything Eddie said??!!

 Besides that, it was a pretty good movie.
 I’d give it a 7/10 considering how cliche it was but it was enjoyable.
 Also, as a horror genre, I found myself laughing more than screaming.
-If I come to watch a horror film, I come to scream my lungs out.
+If I come to watch a horror film, I expect to scream my lungs out.
 Average, but I’d watch it again just for the humor 🙂

 -Peace & Love,